 What do we grow?

 We are a grain, oilseed and special crop farm.
 We used to grow cattle, but sold out of them many years ago to focus entirely on crop production.
 Our main crops include durum, canola, spring and winter wheat, soybeans, peas, lentils and flax, and we do sometimes dabble in other crop options in certain situations.

 The advantage of farming where we do is that our climate and soil type support many different crops.
 While some areas struggle with pulses and other areas struggle with canola, we have found that just about any cool-season crop will grow here.
 With our avid interest in agronomy, trying new crops is always exciting!

 Growing a sustainable future

 How do we do this?
-First of all, we have been no-till farmers for more than 25 years now, which essentially means we avoid tilling our land as much as possible.
+First of all, we have been no-till farmers for nearly 30 years now, which essentially means we avoid tilling our land as much as possible.
 Tillage is destructive to soil structure and microbiological life, which we depend on to profitably grow crops, particularly in our area, where our soil is prone to hardpan and salinity.
 We use chemicals and fertilizers where needed to maintain, and improve, our soil health and to ensure the successful growth of our crops.
 We carefully monitor our fertilizer and chemical operations to ensure the right product is used, at the right place and at the right rate; all while ensuring the application is at the right time.
 We keep a close eye on which pesticides go on which field to prevent weed, disease or insect resistance.
 We rotate crops to improve soil health and increase our profitability.

 All of these strategies – and others – work together synergistically to improve our land for the long-term, and, in turn, improve our farm’s long-term profitability.
 Someday, the next generation may want to farm; and if that happens, we will ensure they inherit land they can be proud of.